WeAreHausTech/wp-products-sync/README.md

 # WP Product Sync

-WP Product Sync allows for easy synchronization of product data between your WordPress site and external data sources.
+WP Product Sync allows for easy synchronization of product data between your WordPress site and Vendure

 ## Commands

-Sync products and taxonomies
+Sync products and taxonomies:
 `wp sync-products sync`

 Delete all products: